15mm Ancients Suppliers - No Photos Version

 - Madaxeman's Supplier Rating : 4.5/10 for 15mm ancients figures as the world has moved on from when these many of ranges were first produced - and no online ordering??.
 Hide some in larger units for variety - and they do get extra marks for having single figure ordering - and the animals are good!

 - Xyston sell Thracians, Indians, Greek Hoplites, Bithinyans, Achemenid Persians, Kappadocians, Alexandrians & Successors and early Romans in a range of "Premium Quality" miniatures that are packed with character, variety and the sort of deeply and cleanly sculpted figures that grab the paint and ink off your table and smear it on themselves in a "Nigella Lawson does Painting a Wargaming Army" sort of way.
-But they seem to have decided to pack in all this wonderful detail by making the figures, well, bigger than 15mm - especially some of the newer Roman ranges with later product codes which almost climb towards 20mm in places.
+But they seem to have decided to pack in all this wonderful detail by making the figures, well, bigger than 15mm - especially some of the Roman ranges which climb towards 20mm - although to be fair this seems to have been a one off and more recent sculpts are back to "slightly big 15mm".
 The site has pictures of unpainted figures for all the ranges.
-Even the Thracians - one of the earliest ranges I think - tower over the poor Corvus Belli Spaniards & Gauls they will be fighting alongside.

 - The usual 8 foot & 4 mounted per pack, with a variety of separate shields, and a huge amount of variety of poses in each pack.
 At least some of the packs of spearmen come without spears so you will need your own wire - and maybe even a drill to open out their hands as well.

 - The site is pretty good, but seems to have an odd navigation system that doesn't make it that easy to see exactly what ranges they have.
 It takes Paypal and credit cards.
-Donnington also sell the range if you are loking for an easier site to buy them from.
+Donnington also sell them in the UK (for slightly less than Xyston themselves) and as of 2020 some of teh ranges are also being made in ULtracast plastic by Plastic Soldier Company

 - Xystons figures come without spears, and with hands you can easily drill out to make sure the spears do stick.
 If you've not got a drill here's a link to a Mini Drill Set from Amazon.co.uk and a hand-push drill and also a powered hobby drill both from Amazon.com.